 The Raycon E55 are practically identical in style to the Raycon E50 Truly Wireless.
 They're decently stylish truly wireless headphones that come in various colors to suit your preferred style.
 They're fairly small and don't protrude out of your ears too much.

 The Raycon E55 are decently comfortable for in-ear headphones.
 They don't put too much pressure on the inside of your ear and don't enter your ear canal too deeply.
 They also come with multiple tip options, allowing you to find a more comfortable fit.
 However, the rigid stability fin might be bothersome for some, especially when listening during long periods.
 On the upside, they're very lightweight.
+If you want a slightly more comfortable Raycon option, check out the E25.

 The Raycon E55's control scheme is the same as the Raycon E50 Truly Wireless.
 It's straightforward and easy to get used to.
 A single tap play/pauses, double taps make you skip tracks forward and backward, and you can increase or decrease the volume with triple taps.
 Unfortunately, while having volume control is nice, triple taps take a long time to make multiple volume changes.